ARD92/go-packet-crafter/README.md

                      'payload' as the payload in the packet -m  --smac         source MAC address
   -M  --dmac         destination MAC address
+  -v  --vni          vxlan vni id
+  -x  --inpkt        Inner packet in hex format which can be used -T  --teid         TEID of GTPv1u packet.
+For the inner packet which is
+                     tunneld, use inhex vals
   -i  --interface    Interface over which we need to send the created packets -P  --promiscuous  Optioinal param to enable Promiscuous mode for the
                      interface which is a boolean value. use true to enable and